 – Knowledge Exchange and Embed Partnerships

 Our webinar and Twitter live events should provide all the information you need.
 Follow us on Twitter to find out when the next information event will be taking place.
+You can also watch our Top Tips for applying to the Accelerator video to get advice on filling out the application.

 Should you still have any questions, please email firstname.lastname@example.org with any queries and someone from the team will be happy to help you.
 In the unlikely event we are unable to answer your question over email, we will happily set up a call with an appropriate team member.

 The written pitch does not need to be a transcript of the video pitch.
+The video pitch also does not need to be professionally edited, it can simply be a video recorded on your phone or laptop and no editing is required.

 Once you have submitted your application, you are unable to edit your answers.
 We recommend applicants make use of the wide application window to allow them to finetune all answers before submitting.